 Having to choose made everything you did harder.

 What you used to do in our time together that made the hours pass like minutes was dissipating.
-The pressure of having to be in just this world was now building and preventing you from experiencing the lucid adventures we shared together, the way it used to be.
-Despite this pressure to sober up from what others called, your dream world, you still went there.
-For you, it was a knee-jerk reaction to let yourself go back to where it felt so good.
+The pressure of having to be in just this world was now building and preventing you from experiencing the lucid adventures we shared together, the way it used to be when you lived in 2 worlds with ease.
+Despite this pressure to sober up from what others called your “dream world,” you still went there.
+For you, it was a knee-jerk reaction to let yourself go back to where it felt so natural to be you.
 It was irresistible.
 You weren’t finished.
-It had become more difficult for everyone, not just asking you who you were talking to, but now they were telling you to stop.
+It had become more difficult for everyone when they not only asked you who you were talking to, but now they were telling you to stop.

 It wasn’t that this world was so bad, but that you were told to stop living in the other world entirely.